dancixx/stochastic-rs/README.md

 # Stochastic-rs

-A Rust library for stochastic processes.
+A Rust library for stochastic processes and models.

 # Implementations